 Remote Shutdown via Shutdown Dialog

-You can also display a warning for however many seconds you like.
-You can type in a comment at the bottom which will be displayed to users.
-That’s it!
+You can also display a warning, if you like, for however many seconds you choose and you can type in a comment at the bottom which will be displayed to users.
+That’s about it!

 Remote Shutdown via Batch File